-The Middle Level has its own school counselor who provides a comprehensive school counseling program that focuses on the academic, personal, and social needs of each student.
-The counselor meets with students individually and in small groups, and teaches guidance class at each grade level.
-The school counselor coordinates with parents, teachers, and other school personnel to help each girl succeed and reach her full potential at NDP.
+The Middle Level has a full-time school counselor who provides a comprehensive school counseling program that focuses on the academic, personal/social, and career development needs of each student.
+The counselor teaches guidance class at each grade level and meets with students individually and in small groups.
+The school counselor coordinates with parents, teachers and other school personnel to help each girl succeed and reach her full potential at NDP.

-In the Middle Level Language Program, students begin their language study in grade six with an Introduction to Latin in our Romance Language Program.
-In grades seven and eight, students choose to begin French I, Spanish I, or continue in the Romance Language program (grade seven includes Introduction to Spanish and Italian; grade eight includes Introduction to French) that emphasizes speaking, writing, reading, and listening skills.
+In the Middle Level Language Program, students begin their language study in sixth grade with an Introduction to Latin as part of the Romance Language Program.
+In grades seven and eight, students choose to begin French I, Spanish I, or continue in the Romance Language Program (seventh grade Romance Language includes Introduction to Spanish and Italian; eighth grade Romance Language includes Introduction to French) that emphasizes speaking, writing, reading, and listening skills.
 High school Chinese is available for students who demonstrate advanced ability.
 Students also study culture, customs, and geography.

-All Middle Level students participate three times a week in their choice of applied music (strings, piano [grade 6 only], band, chorus) or dance (grades 7 & 8 only).
+All Middle Level students participate three times a week in their choice of band, strings, chorus, piano (Grade 6 only) or dance (Grades 7 and 8 only).
 These groups offer an opportunity for students to develop their technical, academic, and expressive skills while working with the group toward the common goal of a polished performance.
-Extracurricular private lessons in voice and all instruments are available on a limited basis.
+Private lessons in voice and all instruments are available.

-The P.E. program includes instruction in the team sports of basketball, field hockey, soccer, softball, and volleyball.
-Individual activities include badminton, swimming, and tennis.
+The Middle Level Physical Education Program includes instruction in fitness-based sport education units of basketball, field hockey, soccer, softball, and volleyball.
 The swimming course follows the goals and objectives of the Swim America program.
-The Physical Education department also sponsors a Synchronized Swim Show, Field Day, and intramurals through the Middle Level Spirit Association.
+The Physical Education Department also sponsors a Synchronized Swim Show, Field Day, and intramurals through the Middle Level Spirit Association.

-The Religious Studies Program in grades six, seven, and eight is a journey of faith covering Catholic beliefs and practices, Hebrew and Christian scriptures, and Catholic lifestyle.
-It combines academics and spirituality to challenge the students to foster their Catholic identity and relate it to today’s culture.
-This curriculum serves as an opportunity for students to understand their Catholic heritage, to become aware of others’ beliefs, to recognize the importance of service and justice in their daily lives, and to build a spiritual foundation for years to come.
+The Middle Level Religious Studies Program in grades six, seven, and eight is a journey of faith covering Hebrew and Christian scriptures, and Catholic beliefs and practices.
+The program combines academics and spirituality to challenge the students to foster Catholic identity and relate it to today’s culture.
+This curriculum serves as an opportunity for students to understand the Catholic heritage, to become aware of others’ beliefs, to recognize the importance of service and justice in their daily lives, and to build a spiritual foundation for years to come.

-The Middle Level Social Studies Curriculum offers students the opportunity to explore the historical and current events and ideas which continue to shape our world.
+The Middle Level Social Studies Curriculum offers students the opportunity to explore historical and current events and ideas which continue to shape our world.
 Sixth-grade students study world geography, learn map skills, and gather knowledge about the diverse and rich cultures of our planet.
-This course provides important fundamentals that students will build on in the seventh and eighth grade.
-Seventh-grade students study world history, from ancient civilization to feudal Europe.
-In grade eight, students focus on American History.
-This course examines the development of our nation from colonization to the 21st century.
+This course provides important fundamentals that students will build on in the seventh and eighth grades.
+Seventh-grade students study world history, from ancient civilizations to feudal Europe.
+In grade eight, students focus on American History, examining the development of our nation from colonization to the 21st century.
 All classes incorporate class discussion, multimedia, and research projects in the learning process.